 - It can increase interference across the network, further reducing the amount of bandwidth available to guests and to internal applications.
 One way is by increasing the noise floor when neighboring MU-MIMO AP’s signals tread on each other.

 - Its benefits plummet when multiple user devices are close to one another, as is often the case in hospitality environments.
-An example is a family in a guest room where mom, dad and their kids each have a tablet.
+An example is a family in a guest room where mom, dad, and their kids each have a tablet.
 The MU-MIMO AP would struggle to maximize the signal for a particular device while ensuring that this signal also is minimized for the rest of the nearby devices.

-All of these drawbacks will come as a surprise to property owners and operators who have been inundated with marketing touting Wave 2 wall plates AP’s as a must-have.
+All of these drawbacks will come as a surprise to property owners and operators who have been inundated with marketing touting Wave 2 wall plate AP’s as a must-have.
 But consultants and other experts have been warning for a while that the technology has a host of caveats.
 That’s why it makes more sense for hotels to focus their Wi-Fi budgets on other technologies that deliver a faster, more secure and more reliable experience for all users—not just the handful with a brand-new technology.